simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 `aregister` shows the overall transactions affecting a particular account (and any subaccounts).
 Each report line represents one transaction in this account.
-Transactions before the report start date are always included in the running balance (`--historical` mode is always on).
+Transactions before the report start date are included in the running balance (`--historical` mode is the default).
+You can suppress this behaviour using the `--cumulative` option.

 This is a more "real world", bank-like view than the [`register`](#register) command (which shows individual postings, possibly from multiple accounts,